 Welcome to Emmanuel Episcopal Church!

-For over 140 years, Emmanuel Episcopal Church has been ministering to the greater Wakefield community through worship, Christian education, spiritual formation, and service to those in need.
+Since 1870 Emmanuel Episcopal Church has been ministering to the greater Wakefield community through worship, Christian education, spiritual formation, and service to those in need.
 Emmanuel is a diverse, active, and welcoming community.
 We are a living rainbow with seniors, families with young children, couples, singles, and young adults.
 Young and old, men and women, gay and straight, people of all races and backgrounds find a home here as the people of God.

 The Episcopal Church is incarnational.
 We believe that God was fully alive and present in Jesus, and we believe that God is also alive and present within every human being.
 Further, we believe that God created life in this world as fundamentally good, despite many human choices to the contrary.
 Thus, we are devoted to stewardship of the earth, social responsibility, and to “seeking out and serving Christ in all persons,” as our Baptismal promise declares.